BonavistaRC/BonavistaRC.github.io/faq.markdown

 * Street address with postal code
 * Phone number
 * Are you legally married?
 Yes/No. If you are divorced or your spouse has passed away please let us know that too.
-2. Then you will recieve an email with a copy of the agreement, File number, Payment Information, and dates of upcoming Signing Meetings.
+2. Then you will receive an email with a copy of the agreement, File number, Payment Information, and dates of upcoming Signing Meetings.
 3. Attend a Signing Meeting
 * Bring ID
 * Spouses must attend signing together